JuliGen/Dori/README.md

 # 🧬DORi: <img src ='https://clipart-library.com/new_gallery/339-3399184_finding-nemo-facebook-banner.png' width =400 align="right">
 ## Determine the characteristics of amino acid sequences, Obtaine processed DNA or RNA, Remove low-quality fastq sequences
 The idea of this program is to make life easier for experimenters and bioinformatics working with nucleic acids, amino acid sequences (both long and short), as well as fastq sequences.
-This tool is designed to work with nucleotide, amino acid sequences and fastq sequences.
+This tool is designed to work with nucleotide, amino acid sequences and fastq files.
 The tool includes **3 modules:**
 - `run_dna_rna_tools` — this module is designed to work with sequences of nucleic acids (DNA and RNA)
 - `run_aminoacid_seq` — this module is designed to work with amino acid sequences
-- `filter_read` - this module is designed to filter a dictionary with fastq sequences by specified parameters
+- `filter_read` - this module is designed to filter a fastq file by specified parameters
 ## Instruction:
 ### `run_dna_rna_tools`🧑🏻‍🔬